Discover Bogotá like a local

 Hotel Habital Prime

 This hotel is a little further along the shuttle bus route, but is from the same hotel chain.
-The hotel is slightly more expensive than Habitel Select and is our favorite for a stopover in Bogotá, due to the nice room and great customer service.
+The hotel is slightly more expensive than Habitel Select and is our favourite for a stopover in Bogotá, due to the nice room and great customer service.
 There was a very nice “controller” at the airport exit, who showed us where to wait for the shuttle bus, which got there after 20 minutes.
-We arrived late at night at 11pm, just before restaurant closing time.
+We arrived late at night at 11pm, just before the restaurant closed.
 Nevertheless, the welcome was very warm and we were still able to have some food and drinks.
-Our room was very comfortable and had air conditioning.
-When we checked in, we had mentioned that we had to leave very early the next day and there was a take-out breakfast waiting for us at 4am in the morning!
+Our room was very comfortable and had airconditioning.
+When we checked in, we had mentioned that we had to leave very early the next day and there was a take-out breakfast waiting for us at 4.00am in the morning!

 #3 Hampton by Hilton Bogotá